wlamason/links/README.md

 - [Trading View](https://www.tradingview.com/) - A website that allows you to view market data and script with the Pine programming language.
 - [Ad Nauseum](https://adnauseam.io/) - A browser extension to click all advertisements you come across.
 This serves to obfuscate your browsing data and foil tareted advertising/surveilance systems.
 - [Belly IO](https://belly.io/programming) - A website to find programming streamers on twitch.
-- [A Web Server in 500 Lines of Code](http://aosabook.org/en/500L/a-simple-web-server.html) - How to make a web server fropm scratch in 500 lines of python with an associated article.
+- [A Web Server in 500 Lines of Code](http://aosabook.org/en/500L/a-simple-web-server.html) - How to make a web server from scratch in 500 lines of python with an associated article.
 - [500 Lines or Less](http://aosabook.org/en/) - How to make various programs in 500 lines of code or less.
 - [Web Design in 4 Minutes](https://jgthms.com/web-design-in-4-minutes/) - An interactive site demonstrating how you can easily create a great style sheet in only 4 minutes!
 - [Code Mirror](https://codemirror.net/) - CodeMirror is a versatile text editor implemented in JavaScript for the browser.